lowepowerlab/Ralstonia_Global_Diversity/README.md

 * When is your estimated graduation date
 * Why did you choose to be a GDB major?
 * What are your career goal(s)?
+* Why are you interested in the Global Ralstonia Diversity database?
+* Mention that you read this GitHub page.

 ### Read *"How complex is the Ralstonia solanacearum Species complex?"* by Fegan and Prior
 * [Link to the chapter](/files/FeganPrior2005.pdf)